HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Preliminaries

-\method{} is built on top of Q-learning-based off-policy algorithms~\citep{fujimoto2018addressing, haarnoja2018soft, hausknecht2015deep}.
+\method{} is built on top of Q-learning-based off-policy algorithms with a continuous action space~\citep{fujimoto2018addressing, haarnoja2018soft, hausknecht2015deep}.
 In these algorithms, we define a deterministic policy $\pi_\theta$ parameterized by $\theta$ and a Q-function $Q_\phi$ parameterized by $\phi$.
+Note that since the policy is deterministic, we use epsilon-greedy during exploration.
 Given a dataset $D$ with transitions $(s_t, a_t, s_{t+1})$, the Q-function loss is defined according to the Bellman residual:

 where $y_t$ is defined as:

 The policy loss for $\pi_\theta$ is defined to maximize the Q-function: